Workout topper

 Indicator progressbar (atom)

-Each segment is a small pill (48x6px) with 3 states:
+Each segment is a small pill (10px tall, fully rounded) with 3 states:

-Done (green) indicates an exercise that has been fully completed (all sets logged and confirmed).
+Done (broz-icons/interactive/primary, deep burnt orange) indicates an exercise that has been fully completed (all sets logged and confirmed).

-In progress (brand orange) indicates the exercise the user is currently working on.
+In progress (broz-icons/interactive/tiertary, bright orange) indicates the exercise the user is currently working on.
+This segment is wider than the others to draw the eye to where the user is.

-Incoming (light peach/faded) indicates an exercise that has not been started yet.
+Incoming (broz-bg/neutral/strong/default, neutral grey) indicates an exercise that has not been started yet.

 The segments are arranged left to right in exercise order.
 As the user progresses through the workout, segments transition from incoming to in-progress to done, creating a visual "filling" effect.